-The short videos below shows useful functions in EBSCO Discovery Service, and how to use limiters.
+The short videos below show useful functions in EBSCO Discovery Service, along with instructions on how to use limiters.
 Please note that the interface and some functions differ from the version we use at Lund University (LUBsearch).
-More detailed information regarding searching in LUBsearch can be found further down this page.
+Detailed information regarding searching in LUBsearch can be found further down on this page.

 Below, find out more about:

 In basic search you search among the following:

 In advanced search, you can combine several different subsearches in different fields to create a more complex search.
 Please note that you need to choose either AND or OR between all the fields defining your search.
 You can also combine several terms with OR within a field and then combine that field with another one using AND.

 In the advanced search option, you can specify which field you are searching for.

 Be aware of the logical order in which words are connected when using Advanced search:

 (mouse OR rat) AND trap will return articles about mouse traps and rat traps but the search for mouse OR rat AND trap will return articles about mice together with articles about rat traps.

 In the simple as well as the advanced search, a number of selections can be made:

 A. Through the various search settings, the search words are processed in various ways.
 The default setting is Find all my search terms (AND) which means that all the search terms must be present in the searched fields for the entry to appear in the results list.